-- "Words and Images" considers how women have been represented and how women have represented themselves in philosophy, literature, art, language, etc.; - "Mind and Bodies" examines sex as a biological category and gender as a social category, looking at reproduction, health, and personality, as well as rape and violence against women; - "Roles and Institutions" connects the experiences of individual women to the operations of larger social institutions, including marriage, politics, work, education, and religion; and
+- "Words and Images" considers how women have been represented and how women have represented themselves in philosophy, literature, art, language, etc.; - "Mind and Bodies" examines sex as a biological category and gender as a social category, looking at reproduction, health, and personality, as well as rape and violence against women; - "Roles and Institutions" connects the experiences of individual women to the operations of larger social institutions, including marriage, politics, work, education, and religion; and - 4.
+"Gender Across Cultures" studies the similarities and differences among women across racial, economic, ethnic, and regional lines.
+A cross-cultural perspective is central to other areas as well, but it is so crucial to women's studies that it requires a separate emphasis.

-Women and men from all colleges at the Mānoa campus take women's studies courses because of their interdisciplinary nature and ties to other fields of study.
-Eight WS courses meet the General Education Core requirements; many others are cross-listed with other departments.
+Women and men from all colleges at the Mānoa campus take women's studies courses because of its interdisciplinary nature and its ties to other fields of study.
+Five WS courses meet the General Education Core requirements; many others are crosslisted with other departments.
 Women's studies offers a flexible major through the Liberal Studies Program, allowing students to pursue either a specialized or a general course of study.
-Women's studies is a uniquely promising avenue of selfunderstanding, as well as a means of connecting research on women to other academic interests.
+Women's studies is a uniquely promising avenue of self-understanding, as well as a means of connecting research on women to other academic interests.
 Those who understand the workings of gender in personal lives and social order can better pursue a variety of careers.
-The women's studies program at the Mānoa campus offers a unique opportunity to study similarities and differences-racial, economic, ethnic, and regional among women here and around the world, past, present, and future.
+The women's studies program at the Mānoa campus offers a unique opportunity to study similarities and differences-racial, economic, ethnic, and regional-among women here and around the world, past, present, and future.

-Students who are pursuing a general course of study through the Liberal Studies Program meet with the undergraduate program adviser for advising.
+Students who are pursuing a general course of study through the Liberal Studies Program meet with the program director for advising.
 Those students who are studying specific areas of women's studies are matched with professors who are experts in the students' areas of interest.
 The professors advise the students about major requirements and the best combination of classes for the students to take, given their interests.